aflevel/Dynamic_Selection/README.md

-#                                                Case Studies:
+# Case Studies: Dynamic of Adaptation

-*Scenario 1:* Consequence of K- vs r-strategy on the fate of genetic diversity under selection Some organisms favour an abundant reproduction of a few individual genotypes (r startegy like for most plants and marine wildlife) while some other favour having a lot of breeding individuals having a few offsrping they care more about (K strategy like most mammals)
+# Scenario 1: Consequence of K- vs r-strategy on the fate of genetic diversity under selection
+	Some organisms favour an abundant reproduction of a few individual genotypes (r startegy like for most plants and marine wildlife) while some other favour having a lot of breeding individuals having a few offsrping they care more about (K strategy like most mammals).
  What would be the best startegy to preserve genetic diversity under increasingly stringent stabilising selection?
 *Keywords: k startegy, r stargegy, genetic diversity, stabilising selection

+**QUESTIONS**
 Q1- Model increasingly stringent stabilising selection:
 	Which parameter(s) should be allowed to vary?
 	Which range of variation have you decided to test? (tip: you should select both stabilising selection around the initial population mean:0 and further away:20)